grpc/proposal/A51-custom-backend-metrics.md

 endpoint-picking within a locality.
 Reports are published to all the subscribers as-is with no aggregation; each LB policy is responsible for performing whatever aggregation is appropriate for its use.
-Note that the LB policy API should be designed such that individual LB policies that do not know or care about out-of-band reporting should not have to do anything special to support them.
+Note that the API should be designed such that it is available to any LB policy without other policies having to know or care about out-of-band reporting.
 For example, it should be possible for a non-leaf LB policy to subscribe to out-of-band reports from a child policy like round_robin, which does not know anything about out-of-band-reports and will not contain any code to handle them.